 Most of the fairytales (Grimm brothers) that we know today originated in the Black Forest, located in southwesternmost Germany.
 It is a complete package destination known for making cuckoo clocks.
-By visiting the Black Forest, you’ll see endless enchanting natural sceneries, discover a few cute fairytale towns, and have tons of fun activities.
+By visiting the Black Forest, you’ll see endless enchanting natural scenery, discover a few cute fairytale towns, and have tons of fun activities.

 Being a region of mountains and hills, the Black Forest is also a delightful place for long slow drives.
-With verdant meadows and thick mystical forest everywhere, the views you’ll see in your car will absolutely be scenic – so refreshing to see.
+With verdant meadows and thick mystical forests everywhere, the views you’ll see in your car will absolutely be scenic – so refreshing to see.

 Is the Black Forest worth a visit?
 Here are the three reasons why you should visit: